lumicks/bluelake-scripting/readme.md

-# Bluelake automation script examples
+# Bluelake scripting & automation examples

+This repository contains examples of Python scripts and IPython Notebooks for automating Bluelake workflows:

-The `components` directory contains example scripts for individual components of the C-Trap.
+* Under `scripts/components`, you will find example scripts that document each of the components of the C-Trap.
-Example workflow automation scripts can be found in the `workflow` directory.
+* Under `scripts/workflow`, there are a number of sample automation scripts.
+* `notebooks` contains sample IPython Notebook files that can used for Bluelake's _Export to Notebook_ feature.